danielsaidi/SwiftUIKit/Sources/SwiftUIKit/SwiftUIKit.docc/SwiftUIKit.md

 ```

 If you prefer to not have external dependencies, you can also just copy the source code into your app.

+## Getting Started

+SwiftUIKit started small, but has grown big over the years.
+Due to its complexity, I decided to remove the demo.
+Instead, have a look at the various namespaces and use the live previews to explore the SDK.

+I will extract parts of this SDK into separate libraries, to be able to provide better documentation & help.
+Have a look at [my open-source listing page][OpenSource] for some of these.